Skip to contents

 )

 The conditional inference tree below shows the sequence of environmental thresholds that best explain differences in tree species richness.
-Each internal node shows the splitting variable, threshold, and p-value of the permutation test; each terminal node (leaf) shows a boxplot with the richness values of the samples it contains.
+Each internal node shows the splitting variable, threshold, and p-value of the permutation test; each terminal node (leaf) shows a boxplot describing the distribution of tree richness of the samples it contains.

 plot(x = trees_model)

 The results of conditional inference trees are easy to interpret when the model has a reasonable number of terminal nodes.
-Below I discuss the climate conditions leading to the highest and lowest predicted richness according to the model.
+This is the reason behind our aggressive predictor selection above!

 • Minimum air humidity higher than 53%.

-• Rainfall of the wettest month higher than 115mm.
+• Rainfall of the wettest month higher than 114mm.

 • Rainfall of the wettest month higher than 451mm.